-Indianapolis — RTI will go to the CEDIA Expo with its new KX7 in-wall 7-inch color-LCD touchpanel, 3.5-inch KX2 in-wall keypad controller with LCD display, and SURFiR RF remote to control home systems.
+INDIANAPOLIS — RTI is coming to the CEDIA Expo with its new KX7 in-wall 7-inch color-LCD touchpanel, 3.5-inch KX2 in-wall keypad controller with LCD display, and SURFiR RF remote to control home systems.

-Features include composite, S-Video and component video inputs at resolutions up to 576p.
-It also has wired 10/100Base-T Ethernet and wireless Wi-Fi 802.11 connections providing two-way control and feedback, access to web pages, and video from network security cameras.
+Features include wired 10/100Base-T Ethernet and wireless Wi-Fi 802.11 connections providing two-way control and feedback, access to web pages, and video from network security cameras.

 The KX2 in-wall controller with programmable hard buttons and 3.5-inch color LCD can be used with RTI accessory devices to provide IR routing, relay control, power sensing, and two-way communications via Ethernet and RS-232.
 It can be used as a stand-alone device or as part of an expandable central control system, and its 12 hard buttons and graphic interface are fully programmable.

-Also new: the RKM-1+ Multiroom Audio keypad, which is sized for flush-mount installs in a single-gang electrical box and allows for devices up to 1,000 feet away to be controlled via an infrared output port.
-The RKM-1+ features eight fully programmable hard buttons and a customizable LED display that provides feedback on power status, selected source, and volume level.
+Also new: the RKM-1+ multi-room audio keypad, which is sized for flush-mount installs in a single-gang electrical box and allows for devices up to 1,000 feet away to be controlled via an infrared output port.
+The RKM-1+ features eight fully programmable hard buttons and a customizable LED display.
+The display provides feedback on power status, selected source, and volume level.
 The RKM-1+ also offers new faceplate covers and custom-engraved buttons.